Starscream: Role in the films

-In the third film, Starscream first appears alongside Megatron, Soundwave, and Laserbeak in Africa.
+In 2011's Transformers: Dark of the Moon, Starscream first appears alongside Megatron, Soundwave, and Laserbeak in Africa.
 He gloats about Megatron's weakened state, which angers his master.
 In Washington DC, after Sentinel Prime betrayed the Autobots, Megatron and Starscream both witnessed Sentinel Prime bring an army of Decepticons to Earth from the Moon.
 He later shoots down the Autobot spaceship, the Xantium, after they have been exiled by the U.S. government.
 After the Autobots are thought to be dead, Megatron, Starscream, and Sentinel witness the city of Chicago is being invaded and attacked by a massive Decepticon army.
 During the battle in Chicago, he meets Sam again and mocked him.
 Sam uses a grappling glove that was given to him by Que/Wheeljack to take out Starscream's right eye.
 Starscream then panics and sends Sam flying through the air than through a window of a nearby building.
 NEST soldiers led by Lennox arrive and they attack Starscream.
 Sam finally kills him using a boomstick given by Que/Wheeljack and stabs him in the other eye, blinding him and eventually blowing his head up.

-In Transformers: Age of Extinction, a photo of Starscream appears with a red X indicating his death.
+In 2014's Transformers: Age of Extinction, a photo of Starscream appears with a red X indicating his death.

-In Transformers: The Last Knight, Starscream's rebuilt head is brought by Daytrader to Cade Yeager with Daytrader puppeting Starscream's mouth.
+In 2017's Transformers: The Last Knight, Starscream's rebuilt head is brought by Daytrader to Cade Yeager with Daytrader puppeting Starscream's mouth.
 Unamused, Cade knocks Starscream's head aside.
 It is later found by Megatron who briefly laments to it before abandoning the head in Cade's junkyard.

-In Bumblebee, Starscream appears during the battle on Cybertron in a non-speaking cameo and is commanded by Soundwave to attack the Autobots.
+In 2018's Bumblebee, Starscream appears during the battle on Cybertron in a non-speaking cameo and is commanded by Soundwave to attack the Autobots.
 Due to the film being a reboot and ignoring the events of the previous films, Starscream was redesigned based on his G1 incarnation and does not share any traits with the previous live-action character.

+In 2024's Transformers One, where he is voiced by Steve Buscemi, Starscream is the leader of the Cybertronian High Guard, who were hiding on the surface of Cybertron after Sentinel Prime's betrayal.
+His forces capture miners Orion Pax, D-16, B-127, and Elita-1 after they escape an ambush by Sentinel.
+Starscream then interrogates the miners until D-16 fights and eventually subdues him, causing the High Guard to follow D-16.
+Shortly after, they are found and attacked by the forces of Sentinel Prime, where Starscream is captured after attempting to flee.
+After D-16 kills Sentinel and becomes Megatron, Starscream and the other High Guard immediately pledge loyalty to him, even after they are exiled from Iacon by Orion Pax, who is now Optimus Prime.
+In the post-credit scene, Starscream and the rest of the High Guard are renamed Decepticons, with Megatron as their new leader.
+Like in Bumblebee, Starscream's appearance was based on his original Generation 1 counterpart and does not share any traits with the previous incarnation from the Michael Bay films.